 For example, we posted a Community poll about whether YouTube should hide dislikes on videos.
 A whopping 29,000 people voted.
 There were hundreds of comments and more than 2,000 likes.
 We received all this by posting one question and two emojis.

-To get the most engagement from your Community posts, be sure to:
+To get the most engagement from your Community posts:

 - Create one post each day.